-On the front bodice in shirts and blouses (because you let the pen open inside the pocket) on the leg of jeans (because the pen decide to scribble gibberish there), inside the bags (because the pen lost its cap inside the bag) etc.
+On the front bodice in shirts and blouses (because you let the pen open inside the pocket), on the leg of jeans (because the pen decides to scribble gibberish there), inside the bags (because the pen lost its cap inside the bag) etc.

 Some guidelines when using these experiments to remove ink stains from your clothes

-- Use chemicals like bleach and cosmetics with caution; ensure that you wash your hands after use.Donot let it get into your eyes or mouth
+- Use chemicals like bleach and cosmetics with caution; ensure that you wash your hands after use.
+Do not let it get into your eyes or mouth

-- Water based ink stains can be removed with a regular wash in hot water.
+- Water-based ink stains can be removed with a regular wash in hot water.
 Blotting the area with a cotton pad soon after the stain is made will remove the worst of the water-based inks.
-It is the ball point pen inks that bother with persistent stains and give you all the trouble.
+It is the ballpoint pen inks that bother with persistent stains and give you all the trouble.

-- Very delicate fabrics like silk are better given to the drycleaner to tackle the stain.
+- Very delicate fabrics like silk are better given to the dry cleaner to tackle the stain.

 How to remove ink stains from clothes

-I tried many methods on a number of clothes.
+I tried many home methods on a number of clothes.
 Some worked and some flopped.
-But the clear winner is – let us see
+But the clear winner is – let us see.

 Lemon Juice / Vinegar

 Using lemon juice to erase pen stains from clothes is not effective.
 Same is the case with using vinegar.
 Vinegar made the mark a little faded but the lemon juice not even as much.